This post may contain affiliate links. Please read my disclosure.

 - Preheat oven to 425°F. Cut squash in half lengthwise and remove seeds with a spoon.
 Place cut side up on baking sheet and brush with olive oil and season with salt and pepper.
 Roast for 45-50 minutes or until tender.
 Let cool then scoop out flesh.
 Mash with potato masher or place in food processor and puree until smooth.

-- Place butternut squash in large bowl.
+- Place 1 cup of the pureed butternut squash in a large bowl.
 Add in the ricotta, egg, Parmesan cheese, salt and nutmeg and mix until combined.
 Add in flour ½ cup at a time.
 Mix until just combined and you form a ball.
 Do not over knead, otherwise it will be tough.
 The dough should be sticky.

 - Flour a clean surface and place the dough there.
 Cut into 4 equal pieces.
 Working with one piece of dough at a time, roll and stretch the dough until it forms a long skinny rope, about 1 inch thick.
 Cut about 1 inch wide and then transfer to a baking sheet, making sure each gnocchi is covered in flour so they don't stick to each other.